Bowery/website/jekyll-blog/_posts/2014-10-21-announcing-bowery-3.markdown

 The result is Bowery 3.
 Install our desktop application on Windows, Mac, or Linux and tell us (1) where you code is on your local computer and (2) what software you need on the server for that code to run.
 We'll take care of provisioning the server with your AWS credentials and then sync your code whenever you make changes locally.

+> “As a developer, the Bowery app is simple and lets me focus on coding instead of the headache of configuring my environment.
+Everyone from designers to web developers, startups to large enterprises can benefit from Bowery.
+Its simple interface eliminates the need for other unnecessarily complicated infrastructure solutions.”

+—Alex Garrett, creator of phpacademy, one of the largest YouTube communities for PHP developers with 100,000+ subscribers and millions of total views.

 Our singular goal is to help you write better code, faster.
 Bowery 3 moves us ten times closer to that goal, and we hope you agree.

 <br />